patrickcortez/Linuxify/README.md

 ### **Lish (Shell Interpreter)**

 A native shell script interpreter (`lish.exe`) that runs `.sh` scripts on Windows with bash-like syntax.
 Features a complete lexer, parser, and AST executor.

-Note:
-You always need the shebang line for your .sh scripts to run, without it linuxify or your windows wont know what to run it with.

 **Usage:**
 ```bash